Yohann76/graphic-representation-realt/README.md

 ```

 ## TODO LIST TASK :

+Graphics :
 - % make graphic by country USA , Panama (with property address, where is country?) (use openstreet api with coordinate data?)
-- % of portfolio is located, not located, partially located
+- % of portfolio is located, not located, partially located (in $)
+- % add composition on wallet fee/construction/

+Other :
+- update %graphic% for add % in graphics legend (for remove left part data)
 - Improved overall design
 - layout of all graphics
 - loader when wait response api and calculate all data for each property (async response?)
 - add analyctics link for calculate trafic

-add some data in header component (link dashboard):
+Header (link dashboard):
-- Total value token wallet
 - rent by day/week/month/years

-add fee realT when display realT wallet, not with my wallet
+- add total fee realT when display realT wallet, not with my wallet
+- manage different currency for each graphic (convert each monney in $ for have correct proportion in %)

 ## Goal

 - Homepage : Statistic on wallet (graph, % wallet)
-- SecondPage : Calculate invest return with CSV distribution, CSV reevaluation (where CSV, methods? necessary discussion)
+- Later : SecondPage : Calculate invest return with CSV distribution, CSV reevaluation (where CSV, methods? necessary discussion)